otterkit/otterkit-cobol/README.md

 rounding errors if we can store and run calculations as an exact decimal number.

 - **Flexible sizes**: Decimal floating-point supports the same three format sizes as binary floating-point.
 The IEEE-754 specification defines the Decimal32, Decimal64 and Decimal128 formats.
-In this library they are named DecimalSingle, DecimalDouble and DecimalQuad.

 - **Standardized format**: Decimal floating-point is standardized in the IEEE-754 standard, which means that it is well-defined and portable across different computer systems and programming languages.
 This is mainly an advantage